Simple linear attention language models balance the recall-throughput tradeoff

 In experiments, we show that ${\sysname}$ competes in quality with strong Transformer++ \citep{touvron2023llama} and SoTA sub-quadratic baselines in models up to the 1.3Bn parameters across language modeling on the Pile language, DNA modeling, and the LM Eval Harness \citep{eval-harness}.
-Beyond this, ${\sysname}$ outperforms prior sub-quadratic architectures on the associative recall slice of the Pile and in downstream recall-intensive tasks by $0.14$ perplexity points and $6.22$ accuracy points, respectively.
+Beyond this, ${\sysname}$ outperforms a strong sub-quadratic architecture, Mamba, on the associative recall slice of the Pile and in downstream recall-intensive tasks by $10.36$ accuracy points.
 In efficiency, ${\sysname}$ enables up to $24\times$ higher throughput than the strong FlashAttention-2 implementation on generation.
 Code for this work is provided at: \url{https://github.com/HazyResearch/based}.